top of page

 18).
 An individual and/or their representative must be verbally informed and given a written copy of any treatments prior to receiving the treatment care.

 19).
-All individual's information must be kept confidential unless otherwise outlined in the managed care plan or as emergency care provides by law.
+All individual information must be kept confidential unless otherwise outlined in the managed care plan or as emergency care is provided by law.

 21).
 An individual's managed care plan should be reviewed every 30 days and all changes reported it writing to every team member listed on the individual's managed care plan.